 Tech Academies Fellowship

-Our award-winning Fellowship program empowers educators in our partner districts to become leaders in cross-curricular engineering instruction.
+Our award-winning Tech Academies Fellowship program empowers educators in our partner districts to become leaders in cross-curricular engineering instruction.

-Through deep partnerships with 14 schools and eight expanded learning programs, The Tech Academies has made a dramatic difference in STEM education for underserved communities.
+Through deep partnerships with 11 school districts and expanded learning programs serving these districts, The Tech Academies is making a dramatic difference in STEM education for underserved communities.

 About The Tech Academies

 Since 2014, we have supported a network of model STEM programs and Engineering Education Leaders that nurture the next generation of Silicon Valley innovators.
-Our goal is to saturate our partner school districts with K-to-college STEM education opportunities in school and out of school, particularly for those populations traditionally underrepresented in STEM.
+Our goal is to systemically integrate K-12 STEM education opportunities in our 11 school districts and the expanded learning programs serving these districts, particularly for those populations traditionally underrepresented in STEM.

 Thank you to the supporters who make our work possible: